The Neighbors: Income

 The most common language spoken in the Kentland / Columbia Park

-neighborhood is English, spoken by 88.0% of households.
-Some people also speak Spanish (9.0%).
+neighborhood is English, spoken by 84.6% of households.
+Other important languages spoken here include Spanish and Chinese.